peterrz/odin-wi5/README.md

 and have it connect to odin, you need to specify the STA's details in a file pointed to by this property.

-* `net.floodlightcontroller.odin.master.OdinMaster.clientList [optional]`:
+* `net.floodlightcontroller.odin.master.OdinMaster.clientList [optional]`

-So add to the floodlightdefault.properties file the next line:
+So add to the `floodlightdefault.properties` file the next line:

-* `net.floodlightcontroller.odin.master.OdinMaster.clientList = ~/odin-master/odin_client_list
+* `net.floodlightcontroller.odin.master.OdinMaster.clientList = ~/odin-master/odin_client_list`

 An example odin_client_list file looks as follows: